Lunches and Payments

 A vegetarian main meal and a vegetarian pasta choice are available every day, as well as a selection of vegetarian sandwiches.

-Due to COVID-19, we have adapted our meal times.
-Breakfast will be available to students before the start of their school day, for any students who wish to join us.
-Students will then have a 15 minute break time (where they can purchase drinks and snacks) and a 20 minute lunch time.
-Each year group ‘bubble’ will have its own sitting, and the dining areas will be thoroughly cleaned between bubbles.
+Breakfast is available to students before the start of their school day, for any students who wish to join us.
+Students will then have a 15 minute break time (where they can purchase drinks and snacks) and a 30 minute lunch time.
+We have three sittings, so not all students are on lunch at the same time.

 To get started with Parent Pay, contact reception to request your activation code (016 795 3005 or firstname.lastname@example.org)